Projective, Sparse, and Learnable Latent Position Network Models

 The notion that entities in networks possess latent positions has a long history in the social science literature.
 The idea of a ``social space'' that influences the social interactions of individuals traces back to at least the seventeenth century \citep[p.\ 3]{Sorokin-social-mobility}.
 A thorough history of the notions of social space and social distance as they pertain to social networks is provided in \citet{McFarland-Brown-social-distance}.

-In the statistical network modeling literature, assigning continuous latent positions to nodes in a network dates back to the 1970s, in which multi-dimensional scaling was employed to summarize similarities between nodes in the data \citep[p.\ 385]{Wasserman-Faust}.
+In the statistical network modeling literature, assigning continuous latent positions to nodes dates back to the 1970s, in which multi-dimensional scaling was used to summarize similarities between nodes in the data \citep[p.\ 385]{Wasserman-Faust}.
 However, it was not until \citet{Hoff-Raftery-Handcock} that the modern notion of latent continuous positions were used to define a probabilistic model for stochastic graphs in the statistics literature.
-In this work, we focus on this probabilistic formulation, with our definition of latent position models (LPMs) following that of the distance model of \citet{Hoff-Raftery-Handcock}.
+In this article, we focus on this probabilistic formulation, with our definition of latent position models (LPMs) following that of the distance model of \citet{Hoff-Raftery-Handcock}.

 Consider a binary graph on $n$ nodes.
-The LPM is characterized by each node $i$ of the network possessing a latent position $Z^i$ in a metric space $(S,\rho)$.
+The LPM is characterized by each node $i$ of the network possessing a latent position $Z_i$ in a metric space $(S,\rho)$.
 Conditional on these latent positions, the edges are drawn as independent Bernoulli random variables following

 Here, $K:\mathbb{R}_+ \rightarrow [0,1]$ is known as the link probability function; it captures the dependency of edge probabilities on the latent inter-node distances.
 For the majority of this article, we assume $K$ is independent of $n$ (\S \ref{sparsegraphon} is an exception).
-Furthermore, our consideration focuses on link probability functions that are smoothly decreasing function in the distance and integrable on the real line, such as expit($-\rho$), $\exp{(-\rho^2)}$ and $(1 + \rho^2)^{-1}$.
-Though the full formulation of the LPM in \citet{Hoff-Raftery-Handcock} allows for dyad-specific covariates to influence connectivity, our exposition assumes that no such covariates are available.
+Furthermore, we focus on link probability functions that smoothly decrease with distance and are integrable on the real line, such as expit($-\rho^2$), $\exp{(-\rho^2)}$ and $(1 + \rho^2)^{-1}$.
+Though the general formulation of the LPM in \citet{Hoff-Raftery-Handcock} allows for dyad-specific covariates to influence connectivity, our exposition assumes that no such covariates are available.
 We have done this for purposes of clarity; our framework does not specifically exclude them.